OnePlus 13R Specs Features Performance Review

 Those with little hands will find the size of the gadget oppressive—particularly for one-handed usage—while I would have wanted the power and volume controls on the right of the 13R positioned further down.

 Particularly for my thumb, the volume rocker stretched out the hand in uncomfortable shuffles to increase the level.
-Should OnePlus drop them a few millimeters below the buttons, they would naturally fall beneath the thumb, facilitating handling.
+Should OnePlus drop them a few millimeters below the buttons, they However, it shares the same location issue as the volume and power buttons, being positioned slightly too high on the left side of the phone for my preference.

-Though it has the same location ailment as the volume and power, it's located just a little too high on the left of the phone for my liking.
+The buttons are positioned slightly too high on the left side of the phone for my preference.
 OnePlus's now-famous alert slider is available on the OnePlus 13R, allowing a simple method to choose between quiet, vibration, and ring modes.

-Although this was a fresh innovation in the early days of OnePlus, its presence now seems a little unnecessary because user behavior has changed over time, and fewer users are often moving between ring states.
+Although the alert slider was a fresh innovation in the early days of OnePlus, its presence now seems somewhat unnecessary because user behavior has changed over time, and fewer users frequently switch between ring states.
 Regarding the alert slider, former OnePlus co-founder Carl Pei even tweeted to note, “Most people never use it.”

 Centrally on the phone's bottom edge, the USB-C connection is flanked by the speaker and the SIM tray—which accommodates two cards.
 Only the large round camera housing breaks the simple, understated finish of my Nebular Noir-colored gadget on the rear.